 - Always Be Ready and Answers in Genesis are fantastic apologetics resources to teach a defendable biblical worldview.
 We might refer to these websites to discuss tough questions or topics.

 - The preschooler enjoys watching the videos and scribbling on a coloring page.
 Preschoolers memorize Scripture, too!

 - We currently use the MathUSee curriculum for everyone and LOVE it!
 Finding a math program that we really enjoyed was extremely difficult and took a couple years.
 We all truly enjoy MathUSee- both the math whiz kid and the one that hates math.
 I highly recommend it.

-- We recently introduced the SpellingYouSee curriculum and I’m enjoying this as the main choice for 2nd or 3rd grade and above.
+- We introduced the SpellingYouSee and I’m enjoying this as the main choice for 2nd or 3rd grade and above.
 I find the program to me more conceptual and engaging, which was lacking in the upper level of Logic of English (sorry!).
-In this curriculum there are historical readings and dictation that they learn from so it isn’t so “academic”, which we really needed for our oldest child’s English lessons because I was losing her interest and getting frustrated.
+In this curriculum there are historical readings and dictation that they learn from so it isn’t so “academic”.
+This was especially needed for our oldest child’s English lessons because I was losing her interest and getting frustrated.
 I anticipate this will be the case for all my other kids.

 - With the preschooler we read the Logic of English Doodling Dragons books and let her play the “letter school” app, the Logic of English app and other educational reading apps.

 - After lunchtime we we like to spend time cleaning up the house then playing.
 After this we come in for a good hour of “reading time”.